 this stock could be a monster in 2011, especially with the integration of Bucyrus (BUCY), which I think will turn out to be a fantastic acquisition.
 Estimates, currently showing EPS at about $6, I think are way, way too low.
 I see this stock going to $120 in the next year.
 Too gutsy?
 Ask yourself what happens if the United States comes back as a growth nation.
 Right now almost all of the growth is overseas.
 Still a fantastic mineral play and a terrific call on world growth.

-5 Best Clean Energy Stocks To Own For 2015
+5 Best Rising Stocks To Buy For 2015

 Top 10 Safest Companies For 2015

 Top Healthcare Technology Companies To Watch For 2015

-Top 5 Up And Coming Companies To Watch For 2015
+Top 5 Low Price Stocks To Own For 2015

 Top 10 Undervalued Stocks To Buy For 2015